11 steps to incorporating in Saudi Arabia

 - Healy Consultants drafts a detailed company setup engagement project, mapping out by week each step to business setup engagement completion, optimising transparency, and setting Client expectations for Saudi Arabia incorporation;

-- Healy Consultants reserves company name with the Unified Center and prepares company deeds of establishment and articles of association.
-The exact Saudi Arabia corporate structure is agreed with our Client;
+- Healy Consultants reserves company name with the Unified Center and prepares company deeds of establishment and articles of association;

 - Our Client supplies Healy Consultants with a lease agreement for their office premises following Saudi Arabia business incorporation.
 If this is not possible, Healy Consultants will supply virtual office services for 6 months until our Client finds their preferred business address after Saudi Arabia business incorporation is completed;